 In 2015, according to the Illinois Department of Transportation, nearly 50 more people have died in car accidents so far, compared to the same period last year, which is an increase of about eight percent.
 The sudden loss of a loved one creates a traumatic and emotionally draining situation.
-But putting aside the emotional devastation, the question leads to loved ones wondering if negligence was involved in the fatal car accident.
+But putting aside the emotional devastation, the question leads to loved ones wondering if negligence was involved in the fatal accident.
 Under the Illinois Wrongful Death Act, family members of the deceased may bring a legal action against the negligent wrongdoer that caused their loved one’s death.

 When you’re driving to work or to a party, it seems like everyone has one hand on the wheel and the other on their phone.
 Between texting, Facebooking, and just calling people, we have more distractions in the car today than ever.
-And with these distractions, more car accidents occur.
+And with these distractions, more vehicles accidents occur.
 According to the Department of Transportation, in 2014, 3,179 people were killed, and 431,000 were injured in motor vehicle crashes involving distracted drivers.

 Call an Arlington Heights Car Accident Attorney

 At the Law Offices of R.F.
 Wittmeyer, Ltd., for thirty years, our Arlington Heights car accident lawyers have handled nearly every type of auto wreck and helped victims with nearly every type of injury, including neck, head, and brain injuries.
-If you’ve been injured in a car accident, please contact an Arlington Heights car accident lawyer today for a free consultation.
+If you’ve been injured in a crash, please contact an Arlington Heights car accident lawyer today for a free consultation.